DaraJKong/Google-IME-Switcher/README.md

 - Provides a quick hotkey to toggle between French and Japanese keyboard layouts
 - Always sets the [Google IME][ime]'s input mode to Hiragana
+- Don't need to download the custom keymap files anymore

 # Installation